Building a $50 Commander Deck: The Ultimate Blueprint

 Step 1: The Commander (Colors & Value)

 The biggest mistake players make when building on a budget is choosing a commander that requires expensive combo pieces to function.
 If your commander only works with a $40 enchantment, the deck will fail.
-A budget commander must be a self-contained engine that provides immediate value (usually card draw or token generation) the second it hits the board.
+A budget commander must be a self-contained engine that provides immediate value (usually card draw, ramp, or recursion) the second it hits the board — and keeps providing it every single turn after.

-If you are on a $50 budget, you should strictly limit yourself to one or two colors (e.g., Boros, Simic, Golgari).
-If you try to build a 3-color, 4-color, or 5-color deck, your mana base will be incredibly slow and inconsistent without expensive dual lands.
-Sticking to two colors allows you to run mostly basic lands, which cost pennies.
+- The 2-Color Limit.
+On a $50 budget, strictly limit yourself to one or two colors (Boros, Simic, Golgari, and so on).
+A 3-, 4-, or 5-color deck has an incredibly slow, inconsistent mana base without expensive dual lands.
+Two colors lets you run mostly basic lands, which cost pennies.

 Step 2: The Mana Base (Navigating Cheap Lands)